li9com/learn-docker/README.md

 ## Labs
-The repository consists of a number of subdirectories, which include all files required for Labs.
+The repository consists of a number of subdirectories, which include all files required for the Labs.
-Lab are structured as follows:
+Labs are structured as follows:

 Lab    | Description
 ------ | -----------
 Lab 0  | Creating Lab environment (please see below in this document) Lab 1  | Docker installation
 Lab 2  | Docker basic configuration
 Lab 3  | Getting help
 Lab 4  | Manaing images
 Lab 5  | Managing containers